We are no longer accepting applications for this position.

 We are an equal opportunity employer, committed to diversity.
 We welcome qualified applicants of all races, ethnicities, physical abilities, genders and sexual orientations, including people who have been incarcerated or otherwise involved with the criminal justice system.

 To apply, use this form to submit a resume, cover letter, five clips and references.
+The deadline to submit an application is 11:59 pm Eastern on May 3.

 Due to the expected volume of applications, we will follow up with the most promising candidates but cannot respond individually to all applicants.